 This can give you a chance to run tests before your production instance is migrated

 There is no need to manually update your PIM — all product feature and security updates are done automatically

-There will be some downtime as we migrate your Flexibility instance to a Serenity one
+There will be some downtime as we migrate your instance to Serenity

 We will work with you to minimize the business impact of this downtime